On Sandon-type metrics for contactomorphism groups: Obstructions

 \subsection{Discreteness}

-Here we prove the discreteness in Theorem \ref{thm-main}.
+In this section we prove Theorem \ref{thm-discrete} on discreteness.
 In what follows by an embedded open ball we mean the interior of an embedded closed ball.
-We shall use the fact that given any two embedded balls $B, D \sub S^{2n+1}$ one can find a contactomorphism $\eta \in \cG$ such that $\eta (D) \sub B$, see Example \ref{exam-space-port} below.
+We use the following fact which we prove in Section \ref{subsect-upper} (see Example \ref{exam-space-port}). \begin{lemma} Let $D_1, D_2 \subset V$ be Darboux balls and let $U$ be an open subset of $D_1$ such that $\text{Closure}(U) \subset D_1$.
+Then there exists $\phi \in \cG(V)$ such that $\phi(U) \subset D_2$. \end{lemma}